izh97/CCAI-Finetuning/README.md

-# Climate Change Chatbot Project
+# The Climate Change AIctivist

 ## Overview
 This project aims to develop an AI-powered chatbot providing informed and accurate information on climate change.
 The bot assists users in understanding complex climate-related topics, leveraging data from various authoritative sources.